kemiolamudzengi/Academic-Webpage/content/authors/admin/_index.md

 I’m an engineer, scientist, and educator.
 I desire to create and cultivate communities of exploration where students can learn and are motivated to expand their knowledge beyond the confines of the course.

 As I investigate the barriers that impede learning, I look for opportunities to equip students with the skills necessary to succeed.
-The world is inundated with data, and so when I’m not teaching, reading a book, watching K-drama, or stiching phrases to make poems, i create visualizations.
 In my current role,  I teach 1st and 2nd-year computer science courses.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+The world is inundated with data, and so when I’m not teaching, i create visualizations.

+# reading a book, watching K-drama, or stiching phrases to make poems,